-The 2020 Charlotte R. Schmidlapp Fund Scholarship Award winner will be recognized at the YWCA’s 41st Annual Career Women of Achievement Luncheon on October 20, 2020.
+The 2020 Charlotte R. Schmidlapp Fund Scholarship Award winner was recognized during the YWCA’s 41st Annual Career Women of Achievement Broadcast on June 18, 2020.

 Cincinnati State Technical & Community College

-Bree is an active volunteer with the YWCA’s Project CARE (Community, Accessibility, Responsiveness and Education).
+Bree is a part-time Self-Advocate Coordinator with the YWCA’s Project CARE (Community, Accessibility, Responsiveness, and Education).
 Through her service, Bree discovered a passion for helping others.
-She has invested the past two years providing supportive services to individuals with disabilities who have been impacted by or at risk for domestic violence, sexual assault, dating violence and stalking.
-Bree teaches healthy and safe sexuality courses, runs a support group and assists with managing the self-advocacy team.
+She has invested the past two years providing supportive services to individuals with disabilities who have been impacted by or at risk for domestic violence, sexual assault, dating violence, and stalking.
+Bree teaches healthy and safe sexuality courses, runs a support group, and assists with managing the self-advocacy team.
 She can easily relate to the women in the program.
-Bree has Cerebral Palsy.